MetabolicXploration/MetXVault_DEPRECATED_20251118/2_notes/@yaboEconomicPrinciplesCell2023.md

 The state of macromolecular crowding is relevant for the cellular function, and is proposed to be in homeostasis (reviewed in [43]): optimal macromolecular crowding corresponds to a state where crowding reduces the path proteins have to diffuse, yet does not substantially decrease the speed of diffusion.
 In such a way, maintaining high macromolecular crowding is suggested to maximize reaction rates in the cytosol [44]. #ReferenceSource/ToCheck

 ### 2.7.
 Macromolecule synthesis and the resources needed

+Three essential types of resources are needed for synthesizing the macromolecules: (1) precursors,(2) catalysts, and (3) physical space/volume for the process to happen.

 #### 2.7.1.
 Precursors of macromolecules
 #### 2.7.2.
 Catalysts needed for macromolecule synthesis
+kinetic aspects: the eﬃcacy (represented by the turnover number kcat ) and substrate speciﬁcity (Michaelis constant KM ) of an enzyme.
+Importantly, these two parameters are intertwined: high substrate speciﬁcity usually comes at the cost of eﬃcacy and vice versa.

+E. coli ribosome consists of 62% RNA and 38% protein.
+An average protein is ca. 32.7 kDa, roughly 70× lower than the ribosome that synthesizes this protein.

 #### 2.7.3.
 Physical proteome space

+A general trend across microorganisms is that ribosomes occupy larger proteome mass fraction (in the range of 10-40% total proteome) with increasing growth rate [15, 59], with an estimated maximum in E. coli of ca. 55% of total proteome mass [15].

+Uptake of biosynthetic precursors usually is less costly than biosynthesis, as expression of a single type of transporter can substitute the need of expressing a biosynthetic pathway with tens of enzymes associated.

 ### 2.8.
 Concluding remarks
 ***
 ## 3 The dynamics of metabolic systems